top of page

 How to use it during chat

-When you want outputs to follow your standards, reference the relevant Knowledge Base folder or files in your message (e.g., “Apply our Title Block v3 and Residential Notes Library”).
+Simply reference the relevant Knowledge Base folder or files in your message (e.g., “Apply our Title Block v3 and details in the single family project located at xxxx, CA, 90401”).

 bottom of page